lbaw-admin/lbaw-develop/README.md

     docker exec lbaw_php composer install
 ```
 __Note that the container must be running__ in order that you can run exec.
-Therefore, if you pause the containers by hitting Ctrl^C, for example, it won't work.
+Therefore, if you pause the containers by hitting Ctrl-C, for example, it won't work.
 This means that you'll need one terminal for running the containers and another to exec commands onto the _php container_.

 You may as well have a bash inside the container by executing: